nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 difference between the scaling is not significant.

 The next two parameters define the tesselation of the unit sphere.
-The approach still follows the original proposal by Klamt and Schüürmann to some degree.
+The approach still follows the original proposal by Klamt and Schürmann to some degree.
 Basically a tesselation is generated from `minbem` refining passes starting from either an octahedron or an icosahedron.
 Each level of refinement partitions the triangles of the current tesselation into